Can the City Attorney give me legal advice?

 Does the City Attorney attend City Council and all City board meetings?

 Zoning and land use questions should be directed to the City's Planning and Development Department.
-The City Attorney's Office provides legal advice to staff but does not make zoning determinations.
+The City Attorney's Office provides legal advice to City staff but does not make zoning determinations.

 How can I contact the City Attorney's Office?